milvus-io/milvus/docs/developer_guides/chap02_schema.md

 ## IVF_FLAT

 **IVF** (*Inverted File*) is an index type based on quantization.
 It divides the points in space into `nlist` units by the clustering method.
 During searching vectors, it compares the distances between the target vector and the center of all the units, and then selects the `nprobe` nearest unit.
-Then, it compares all the vectors in these selected cells to get the final result.
+Afterwards, it compares all the vectors in these selected cells to get the final result.

 IVF_FLAT is the most basic IVF index, and the encoded data stored in each unit is consistent with the original data.